acuparse/rtl-relay/README.md

-# Acuparse RTl Relay Server
+# Acuparse RTL Relay Server

-Provides a lightweight server to relay RTL packets to Acuparse for processing.
+Provides a lightweight SYSLOG server to relay RTL data packets to Acuparse for further processing.

+See the [Acuparse RTL Docs](https://docs.acuparse.com/other/RTL) for more information and configuration details.